Haseeb-Qureshi/p2p_assignment/README.md

 * `data (None or int)`: The data in the message payload.
 For `PING`s and `PONG`s, this will be `None`.
 For a PRIME message, the data field will contain the prime number.

 ## Setup (on repl.it)
+It should be simple to run the application on repl.it.
+Just hit the Play button at the top, which should run the setup script (`bash replit_setup.sh`).

+This will launch the P2P dashboard and run 4 node servers in tandem.
+In order to let the frontend speak to the 4 nodes, which are not publicly addressable on the Internet, there's also a simple reverse proxy (it lives in `backendy_stuff/reverse_proxy.py`).
+This makes it so nodes that are running on the repl.it instance's localhost can actually be contacted from your JS frontend.

+Once you edit the server code and want to re-start the nodes, you should use CTRL+C and then hit the play button again (or just run `bash replit_setup.sh`).
+This should restart the process.

+*Note that due to constraints of repl.it, the frontend JS code does not get re-compiled in the setup script.
+If you want to edit the frontend code, you will have to do it manually by replacing frontend/dist/main.js with the contents of your updated JS.
+If you need to transpile it first, you can use https://babeljs.io/repl.*

 ## Setup (running locally)
+There are four prerequisites to run this locally:

+* bash
+* Python3
+* NodeJS
+* npm (NodeJS package manager)
+* poetry (Python package manager)

+These may be tricky to get installed on Windows; if you want to try, Google some installation instructions for each.
+On UNIX-based systems (Linux or MacOS) they should be straightforward to install.

+To set up and run the project, run `bash main.sh`.
+This should install prerequisites, recompile the JS, spin up 4 nodes, run the reverse proxy, and open a browser window for the dashboard.
+If you edit node code, you should spin down the servers (CTRL+C) and restart the script.

+(If you're having trouble setting it up, I'd encourage you to use the repl.it version for now.)

 ## Tips
+* The frontend was primarily tested in Google Chrome, so if you are running into frontend bugs, try running it in Chrome.
+* First, I recommend reading through the current codebase.
+It should be simple to understand.
+* At first you'll notice that nodes just forget about each other and every node ends up isolated.
+This is because they're ignoring each other's heartbeats.
+    * First, make it so when we receive a message from someone, we update when we last heard from them.
+This will prevent nodes from falling off.
+* Next, make sure that when you receive a `PRIME` message, you update when you last heard from the originator of the message.
+That will fully connect the network.
+* Then you want to make sure that when you receive a `PING` message, you're properly responding with a `PONG` message!
+* Finally, you'll need to implement proper gossip forwarding on `PRIME` messages.
+Follow the logic as explained earlier in this document.
+* You may occasionally run into concurrency-related race conditions (this will manifest as editing an array or dictionary while it's being iterated over).
+You could fix this with some locking, but I decided to leave it as is so the code is easier to understand.
+These errors should be rare, and if your code isn't working, it's almost certainly not due to concurrency bugs.
+* For debugging, I recommend:
+    * Open the node dashboard in a separate window from your coding interface.
+    * If you want to surface messages to the node dashboard, you can use `log_message(message={"your message": "here"}, received=True)` to make it show up in the node logs.
+        * To make it even more explicit, you can use `log_error("Some text here")`, though this will clog up the interface more dramatically.
+    * When you change the Python node software, you'll need to CTRL+C to kill the nodes and start the script up again.

 ## Want hard mode?
+Switch to the git branch `hard`.
+This will require you to implement a lot more of the core P2P functionality.

+(If you want *really hard mode*, try writing the entire P2P protocol from scratch.
+Consider this only if you have the free time and some experience debugging distributed systems!
+I'd recommend using a simple web server like Flask (Python), Sinatra (Ruby), or http-server (NodeJS).
+If you want to be really hardcore, you can try writing manually directly to TCP sockets on localhost.)